 FL comments:

-There are no concerns with having a common configuration for Mode 1 and Mode 2.
+There are no concerns with having a common configuration for DG and CG.

+Additional clarification: the LS from RAN2 was on distinction between DG and CG not Mode 1 and Mode 2.
+Somehow I got confused when writing this and no one noticed.
+I have now fixed it.

 Most companies think that the range should be configured independently for each MCS table.

+Given that this has RRC impact, we may consider replying to this part of the LS earlier.

 Proposed conclusion:

-In the reply to the LS from RAN2 in R1-2003256, include the following text: ”RAN1 has no concern with having a common configuration for Mode 1 and Mode 2.
+In the reply to the LS from RAN2 in R1-2003256, include the following text: ”RAN1 has no concern with having a common configuration for DG and CG type 1/2.
 However, RAN1 believes that it is necessary to define one range for each configured MCS table.”